jeantardelli/data-engineering-with-python/README.md

 * sql-user: this directory contains the query to create a user and its credentials data
 * load-database: this directory contains modules that load and query data from MySQL
 * load-nosql: this directory contains modules that load and query data from Elasticsearch
-* scooter-data: this directory contains the scooter dataset and modules that handle data wrangling with pandas
+* scooter-data: this directory contains the scooter dataset and wrangling data modules
-* nifi-templates: this directory contains the Apache Nifi templates (they do the same task that do the Airflow pipelines)
+* nifi-templates: this directory contains different Apache Nifi pipeline templates.
-* nifi-files: this directory contains the final files from different Apache Nifi template pipelines.
+* nifi-files: this directory contains the  files derived from the Nifi template pipelines.

 ## Setup working environment